 Time off work means time to spend in the kitchen!
 I made a double batch of bagels, because last time they were gone before I knew it.
 And I can see why they were so popular, they’re really good!
-I used the recipe from @zeinaskitchen but with less yeast.
-I prefer to use haft the amount and let is proof longer, preferably in the fridge.
+I used a recipe from Zeinas Kitchen but with less yeast.
+I prefer to use half the amount and let the dough proof longer, preferably in the fridge.

-In Stories you can see a step by step guide on how to made the bagels!
-It takes a bit of work, but as my 12-year-old son said: “It’s definitely worth it.”
-Easy for him to say, he only had to eat them!
+Below you can find a visual step by step guide on how to make the bagels.
+It takes a bit of work, but as my oldest son said: “It’s definitely worth it.”
+Easy for him to say, he only had to eat them.

 10-15 g fresh yeast